konveyor/tackle2-ui/README.md

 Follow the official instructions for [Installing Konveyor Operator](https://konveyor.github.io/konveyor/installation/#installing-konveyor-operator)

+Alternative 1, use the script [`hack/setup-operator.sh`](./hack/setup-operator.sh).
+It is a local variation of the script from the operator that still allows overriding portions of the Tackle CR with environment variables.

-Alternatively, the [konveyor/operator git repository](https://github.com/konveyor/operator) provides a script to install Tackle locally using `kubectl`.
+Alternative 2, the [konveyor/operator git repository](https://github.com/konveyor/operator) provides a script to install Tackle locally using `kubectl`.
 You can [inspect its source here](https://github.com/konveyor/operator/blob/main/hack/install-tackle.sh).
 This script creates the `konveyor-tackle` namespace, CatalogSource, OperatorGroup, Subscription and Tackle CR, then waits for deployments to be ready.

 #### Customizing the install script (optional)